pbranson/c3dis-2019-pangeo/README.md

 # c3dis-2019-pangeo

-A set of notebooks demonstrating recent functionality provided by the libraries promulgated through [Pangeo community](http://pangeo.io)
+A set of notebooks demonstrating recent functionality provided by the libraries promulgated by the [Pangeo community](http://pangeo.io)

 To setup and use these notebooks from HPC (at Pawsey/CSIRO) there are some helper scripts and config files.